Locations:

 Test Details

-How does an angiogram test work?
+How does an angiogram work?

-An angiogram involves injecting contrast material (dye) that your provider can see with an X-ray machine.
+An angiogram procedure involves injecting contrast material (dye) that your provider can see with an X-ray machine.
 Images on a screen show blood flow and blockages in your blood vessels.

-How do I prepare for an angiogram test?
+How to prepare for an angiogram procedure

 Before your angiogram test, your provider may want to check your blood to determine how well your blood clots.
 They also want to make sure your kidneys are working well.